qualiaMachine/ML_with_Amazon_SageMaker/episodes/Training-models-in-SageMaker-notebooks.md

     File downloaded: ./titanic_test.csv

-### Get code (train and tune scripts) from git repo.
+### Get code from git repo (skip if completed already from earlier episodes)
-We recommend you DO NOT put data inside your code repo, as version tracking for data files takes up unnecessary storage in this notebook instance.
-Instead, store your data in a separte S3 bucket.
-We have a data folder in our repo only as a means to initially hand you the data for this tutorial.
+If you didn't complete the earlier episodes, you'll need to clone our code repo before moving forward.
 Check to make sure we're in our EC2 root folder (`/home/ec2-user/SageMaker`).

 ```python
 !pwd